 Lesson: This dilemma applies to nearly every attempt to engage in meaningful change.
 When do you broker an agreement, when do you go for it all, and when do you back off?
 A capacity for understanding the bigger picture helps us to make smart choices in this regard.

 Be gracious and humane in victory

 Wise wartime victors know that treating a vanquished foe with dignity is the right thing to do, both morally and out of self-interest.
 In the aftermath of the First World War, the victorious Allies set out to punish Germany, imposing humiliating conditions of surrender.
 They helped to enable the destruction of the German economy and planted the seeds for Hitler’s rise to power.
 After the Second World War, however, the Allies realized their mistake and imposed conditions upon Germany and Japan that promoted renewed relations with those nations and the rebuilding of their economic and social structures.

 Lesson: In social change efforts, too, good victors don’t attempt to humiliate their opponents.
 Such mistreatment likely fuels cycles of anger, resentment, and aggression.

 Envision something better

-As the tides of the Second World War turned, the Allied nations began planning the United Nations.
-Today, the U.N. is far from being a perfect world organization, but it plays an important role in brokering diplomatic outreach and humanitarian efforts.
+As the tides of the Second World War turned, and defeat of the Axis forces seemed likely, the Allied countries began planning the United Nations.
+Today, the U.N. is far from being a perfect world organization, but it plays an important role in brokering diplomatic communication and humanitarian efforts.